-There could be many reasons why your Toddler has suddenly become afraid of sleeping alone.
+There could be many reasons why your toddler has suddenly become scared of sleeping alone.
 Let’s have a rundown of the most popular reasons:

 - They regularly have bad dreams